Search : in

 Hello,

 I recently bought a 2nd hard drive for my computer.
-I'm decent at using computers and learning computer terminology bought i'm confused as to why my new hard drive doesn't seem to be detected by my machine and i need to know if this is incompaibility between the hardware or if the new hardware was DOA.
+I'm decent at using computers and learning computer terminology bought i'm confused as to why my new hard drive doesn't seem to be detected by my machine and I need to know if this is incompaibility between the hardware or if the new hardware was DOA.
 I have the HP D4996t with an Asus IPIBL-TX motherboard.
 According to the HP website, this motherboard has:

 Six SATA connectors: